WebToolsCAE/dqs/README.md

 Edits an existing element by its **ID**.

-**Important:** The ID must be a 14–19 digit number and placed directly in the path without a label.
+**Important:** The ID has to originate from an existing element and must be placed with no additional text in a spec.
 Example: `DO:edit/12345678912345/...`

 **Optional specs:**